A Little Self-Compassion

 “You are not giving up, Partha.”

 Take a pen and a paper.
 Write.
 Write to communicate.
 With the feelings hidden underneath the superficial “I am good.”
-With the negative emotions, which have unfairly been denied their right to exist.
+With the negative emotions that have unfairly been denied their right to exist.
 With the uncontrollable impulses suffering from identity crisis.
 With the thoughts scattered all over the brain.
 With the ego which never seems to suffer from a bad day.
 With the goal-turned-mirage.
-With the dreams you call “Just kidding.”
+With the dreams you call “just kidding.”
 With the unconscious buried deep within.
 With the inner audience trying to shame the host.
 With the past refusing to make peace with the present.

 Write to travel from denial to acceptance.
 Often the dirt in your mind is stronger than the love in your heart.
 Self-acceptance cleanses the tinted glasses; it paves the way to see yourself clearly for who you are.